luciluci666/wix-test-task/README.md

 Once the development servers are running, you can access your Wix integration by navigating to `http://localhost:5173` in your web browser.

+## Technical debt
+* tests for both BE & FE
+* better API docs (response / examples / description)
+* better error handling on BE side
+* better logging for better Observability